-This next generation, following on from EUMETSAT Polar System programme, will secure the continuation of meteorological observations from the polar orbit in the 2023-2043 timeframe.
+This next generation, following on from EUMETSAT Polar System programme, will secure the continuation of meteorological observations from the polar orbit.
 It will bring observations to a new standard, through the suite of innovative European instruments flown on the Metop-SG spacecraft.

 The mission (known the EUMETSAT Polar System-Second Generation or EPS-SG) is composed of two series of spacecraft, Metop-SG A and B, flying on the same mid-morning orbit, like the current Metop satellites.
 The orbit height is in the range 823-848 (dependent on latitudes).
 There will be three satellites each of Metop-SG A and Metop-SG B.